Progress Reports

 We will also be piloting the use of a 'positive' Alert (or Kudo) that can be raised by an instructor during the same Progress Report process.
 The positive Alert is titled 'High Five!'
 This Alert will also open a Case triggering the Student Navigator to send an encouraging text message to the student.

-Spring 2024 Courses & Dates
+Fall 2024 Courses & Dates - * New

 • ACCT 200 - Fundamentals of Financial Accounting